-Americans who partake in sports betting are probably aware of their country’s complex betting laws.
-New Jersey is one of four states where esports betting is welcome in the US.
+Americans who enjoy sports betting are likely to be aware of their country’s complex betting laws.
+In terms of esports, New Jersey is now one of a dozen states where esports betting is welcome and regulated in the U.S.

 Legal esports betting sites in New Jersey

 The law in New Jersey now allows people to wager a maximum of $100 (with a maximum return of $500) on the state’s approved events list which includes the following:

 - League of Legends World Championship Finals & Qualifiers